 Remember that quote: “If you think you can or think you can’t, you’re probably right.”

-Whether you have paddling or health and wellness goals, it’s important to keep your attention on your goals and not on the obstacles in your way.
+You have goals in all areas of your life – mind, body and paddling.
+These areas are connected, and it’s important to keep your attention on your goals and not on the obstacles in your way.

 This is a very important skill in river paddling.
 If you look at the big rock in the middle of the rapid then you’ll end up on that big rock!
 If you look at the water flowing around the rock then you’ll end up flowing around the rock too.

 Where are you putting your attention right now?
 Are you focusing on what’s going wrong or are you focusing on what you can do right now to move toward your goals?
-The great thing is that you have a choice in the matter.
+You have a choice in the matter.

-We can’t always control what happens to us, but we can control how we respond to what happens.
+You can’t always control what happens to you, but you can control how you respond to what happens.